-Note: This document contains side effect information about ethacrynic acid.
-Some of the dosage forms listed on this page may not apply to the brand name Edecrin.
+Note: This page contains information about the side effects of ethacrynic acid.
+Some of the dosage forms included on this document may not apply to the brand name Edecrin.

-Some side effects of Edecrin may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Edecrin may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Along with its needed effects, ethacrynic acid (the active ingredient contained in Edecrin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.